500 Days of Summer: Plot

-Months later, Tom attends co-worker Millie's wedding and tries to avoid Summer on the train, but she spots him and invites him for coffee.
+Months later, Tom is heading to co-worker Millie's wedding and tries to avoid Summer on the train, but she spots him and invites him for coffee.
 They have a good time at the wedding, dance together, and Summer catches the bouquet.
 She invites Tom to a party at her apartment, falling asleep on his shoulder on the ride back.
 He attends the party, hoping to rekindle their relationship, but barely interacts with Summer, spending most of the night drinking alone, until he spots her engagement ring.

 Tom leaves devastated.
 Further depressed, he only leaves his apartment for alcohol and junk food.
-After a few days, he returns to work hung over and, after an emotional outburst, quits.
-Rachel tells Tom that she does not believe Summer was "the one" and that he is only remembering happy memories of the relationship.
-Tom thinks harder, finally seeing moments of incompatibilities he overlooked, and warning signs he missed on the day of the breakup.
-One day, Tom finds the energy to get out of bed and rededicates himself to architecture, as Summer had encouraged him to do.
+After a few days, he returns to work hung over and quits after an emotional outburst.
+Rachel tells Tom that she does not believe Summer was "the one" and that he only remembers happy memories of the relationship.
+Tom thinks harder, finally seeing moments of incompatibility he had overlooked and warning signs he had missed on the day of the breakup.
+One day, Tom finds the energy to get out of bed and rededicates himself to architecture, as Summer had encouraged him.
 He assembles a portfolio and secures job interviews.

 Summer visits Tom at his favorite spot in the city.
 He tells her he left the office, and notes that she got married, which he cannot comprehend as she never wanted to be someone's girlfriend.
 Summer says she got married because she felt sure, which she did not with Tom.
 When he says he was wrong about true love existing, she counters that he was right about it, just wrong about it being with her.
 She tells him she is glad he is doing well.
 Tom wishes her happiness.

 On Wednesday, May 23, Tom meets a woman applying for the same job.
 He finds she shares his favorite spot and invites her for coffee afterwards.
 She politely declines, then changes her mind.
-She reveals her name as Autumn.
-The day counter then resets to Day 1, becoming brighter than it ever did during the Days of Summer.
+Her name is Autumn.